-- The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks. - The AES (Advanced Encryption Standard [3]) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
-It can operate in Electronic CodeBook (ECB) or Cipher Block Chaining (CBC) modes. - The 3-key triple DES accelerator (EDES+) supports efficiently the Triple Data Encryption Standard (TDES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes and fast DES computation.
+Cadenced at 63 MHz, the Cortex®-M35P core brings great performance and excellent code density thanks to the Thumb®-2 instruction set. - The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks. - The AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) modes. - The 3-key Triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling fast DES and Triple DES computation.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode.

-Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations. - The NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [7], [9],[10], [11], [12]). - The TOE offers 16 Kbytes of User RAM and up to 608 Kbytes of secure User high-density Flash memory (NVM).

-The Arm® SecureCore® SC000 memory protection unit (MPU) enables the user to define its own region organization with specific protection and access permissions.
+Note that a triple DES can be performed by a triple DES computation or by 3 single DES computations. - The NESCRYPT LLP crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [6], [8], [9], [10], [11]). - The TOE offers 64 Kbytes of User RAM and up to 1534 Kbytes of secure User high-density Flash memory (NVM).
+The Arm® Cortex®-M35P memory protection unit (MPU) provides support for the definition of up to 16 different memory regions, enabling the user to define its own region organization with specific protection and access permissions.
+A Library

-A Library Protection Unit (LPU) is available to isolate protected code (e.g. a library) from the rest of the code embedded in the device.
+Protection Unit (LPU) is available to isolate protected code (e.g. a library) from the rest of the code embedded in the device.
+The LPU may be reserved to ST, when a ST library requires its protection.

-- As randomness is a key stone in many applications, the ST31N600 A01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible through dedicated registers. - Three general-purpose timers are available as well as a watchdog timer.
+- As randomness is a key stone in many applications, the ST33K1M5A and ST33K1M5M B01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1], and directly accessible through dedicated registers. - The ST33K1M5A and ST33K1M5M B01 offer two serial communication slave interfaces fully compatible with the ISO/IEC 7816-3 standard (T=0, T=1) and a single-wire protocol (SWP) slave interface for communication with a near field communication (NFC) router in Secure Element applications.
+It also includes a Master/Slave serial peripheral interface (SPI) as well as an inter-integrated circuit (IC) Master/Slave interface for communication. - Three general-purpose 16-bit timers as well as a watchdog timer are available.